 Protection is typically automatic for your primary residence, so most homeowners don’t need to file anything.
 That said, recording a Homestead Declaration can reduce disputes in edge cases (for example, co-owned property, a manufactured home on leased land, or unusual occupancy situations).
 If your situation is atypical, consider filing the declaration and keeping proof of occupancy on hand.

-What happens if I sell my homestead—are the proceeds protected?
+What happens if I sell my homestead?
+Are the proceeds protected?

 In many scenarios, sale proceeds from your homestead remain protected for up to 18 months if you intend to reinvest in a new primary residence and you keep the funds identifiable and separate.
 Refinancing proceeds are different—they’re generally not treated as “sale” proceeds and don’t carry the same protection.
 If you plan to sell, talk with counsel about best practices to preserve protection on your funds and timing for your next purchase.